The Science of Acupuncture

 Relaxation: Being happy is important, too.
 Pamper yourself by allowing time to read or pursue your other hobbies.
 Have fun!
 Enjoy a funny movie, hang out with your friends, pet a cat.
 Pay attention to the beautiful things in your everyday life.

 Good touch: The hypersensitivity of fibromyalgia means that the wrong kind of pressure, even well-intentioned, can be very painful.
 Deep-tissue work and hard hugs are not appropriate.
 Instead, I use a gentle touch.
 I prefer myofacial release (MFR) and moxa as methods to break up stagnation rather than cupping for people with fibromyalgia.
 Cupping, especially if done too harshly, creates bruising / bleeding under the skin and contributes to excess inflammation.
 Careful medical massage techniques, including MFR, use a large contact (palm of the hand) instead of a pokey one (fingertips), and are wonderful for helping disperse blood and lymphatic stagnation.
 If there’s a partner in your life, I can teach them how to work on you.
 I am also conservative in my needling for FM patients.
-I use the skinniest possible (42 gauge) and not many of them… too many can wipe out your energy.
+I use the skinniest possible (42 gauge) and just a few… too many can wipe out your energy.

 Acupuncture: Acupuncture and Chinese medicine provide relief of symptoms by balancing Yin and Yang, and adjusting the circulation of Qi and the blood.
 A regular plan, with long-term, consistent integrative treatment is necessary in patients with fibromyalgia.
 See the patterns of FM as understood by Chinese medicine, listed below.